sudo-boo/asc0/README.md

 # asc0

-This project is just to pass the time in Winters...
-I'm doing this project just because I can...
+I'm just doing this project to kill time over the winters, and honestly, I'm doing it because I can.

 Reverse Engineering ASC is not a horrendous task.
 Also, ASC being shit as f*** doesn't have any firewall or rate limiter, except for the SSO landing page, which is asked for non-IITB network users.